Split-Ensemble: Efficient OOD-aware Ensemble via Task and Model Splitting: Additional Results and Visualizations

 In this section, we provide additional results in comparison with baseline methods in different settings as well as ablation results on our design choices following the discussion in Section~\ref{ssec:ablation}.

 \paragraph{Subtask grouping strategy} In Section~\ref{ssec:task_split}, we propose to use the group of classes that are semantically-close to form each subtasks of the complementary task splitting.
-Here we verify this intuition against have random assignment of classes to each subtask.
+We illustrate this concept in Figure~\ref{fig:vis_tsne}, showing the natural semantic similarity we utilized to group our subtasks.
+Furthermore, we verify this intuition against have random assignment of classes to each subtask.
 As illustrated in Table~\ref{tab:ablate_group}, having semantically-close subtask grouping significantly improves the OOD detection ability of the Split-Ensemble model over that of random grouping.
 This improvement is more significant with more subtask splittings.
 We believe that semantic grouping of subtasks help the submodels to better learn the difference between ID classes and OOD classes of the subtask, as the semantically-close ID classes may share more distinct features comparing to other classes.

 \paragraph{Number of subtask splittings}

 We conducted an analysis to explore the impact of the number of splits on the accuracy and OOD detection performance of the Split-Ensemble model.
 Unlike traditional ensemble that repeatedly learn the same task with more submodels, Split-Ensemble always learns a complementary subtask splitting corresponding to the original task.
 Increasing the amount of splits will therefore enable each submodel to learn a simpler subtasks with less ID classes, intuitively leading to a model architecture with more yet smaller branches.
 As shown in Table~\ref{tab:ablate_split}, the Split-Ensemble accuracy is not sensitive to the number of splits, showing the scalability of our learning algorithm.
 For OOD detection, a larger number of splits enables each submodel to learn its OOD-aware objective more easily, therefore leading to better AUROC.
 Yet the performance may suffer from aggressive pruning with too much branches in the Split-Ensemble, as observed with a large MCT threshold in Table~\ref{tab:ablate_mct}.
 An interesting future direction would be automatically design the amount of subtask splitting and the grouping of each subtask during the training process to better fit the subtasks to the Split-Ensemble architecture.